DATE > 2016 > Oct

 - to teach yoga - this might seem a natural progression, but it carried serious repercussions.
 By teaching yoga, it means Krishnamacharya can only deepen his yoga practice to a certain point because teaching will eat up on his practice time.
 That is the reason why there are several adept yoga practitioners who don't teach.
 Additionally, it also meant he had to refuse prestigious postings at various temples and universities.

-Krishnamacharya's fortunes however improved when he received the patronage of the Maharaja of Mysore.
+- 1926 (age 38): Krishnamacharya's fortunes however improved when he received the patronage of the Maharaja of Mysore, Krishnaraja Wadiyar.
+Impressed by TK's personality and knowledge, the Maharaja invited TK to come to Mysore to teach yoga.
+At Mysore, TK set up to teach yoga.
 He was given the palace gymnastics grounds as his yoga school.
 There, he trained young athletic boys and refined the yoga sequences to what is now known as the Ashtanga Vinyasa Yoga.

 Krishnamacharya's yoga school under the patronage of the Maharaja of Mysore